OutRun (album)

 OutRun is the debut studio album by French electronic musician Kavinsky, released on 22 February 2013 by Record Makers, Vertigo Records and Mercury Records.
 Production for the album was handled primarily by Kavinsky, along with close friend and fellow French electro house artist Sebastian.
 The album is named after Sega's 1986 arcade game of the same name, which featured the Ferrari Testarossa.

 The concept behind OutRun follows Kavinsky's backstory of a young man who crashed his Testarossa in 1986 and reappeared in 2006 as a zombie who produces electronic music.
 Kavinsky cites influences from 1980s video games, television cop shows such as Miami Vice, and the films of Dario Argento.
+The visual style and plot are reminiscent of cult film The Wraith, a 1986 B-movie about an undead teenager who fuses with his car.

 Singles

 "ProtoVision" was released on 10 December 2012 as the album's official lead single.
 The music video, directed by Marcus Herring, was released on 7 December 2012 on Vimeo and on 10 December 2012 on YouTube.

 Usage in media

 A one-minute snippet of the song "Odd Look" was used in a 2012 French commercial for BMW i, which was shown in cinemas.
 "Nightcall" plays during the opening credits of the 2011 film Drive.
 "Roadgame" has been used by Mercedes-Benz in a 2012 French commercial and in 2015 for the Italian commercial of the CLA Shooting Brake.
 It was also used when Manchester City players and their staff arrives at the City of Manchester Stadium from their bus during their home matches.
 In a British 2021 TV commercial for Gusto pre-prepared food ingredient boxes, a short clip of "Rampage" was used as an example of 80's electronica.